-Domestic Partner Benefits
+Partner Benefits

-Citi offers benefits coverage to your certified or registered unmarried domestic partner of the same or opposite sex.
-(You must submit a domestic partner coverage application or your registration, as applicable, before you can enroll a domestic partner or a domestic partner's child[ren] under your Citi coverage.)
-Citi also offers benefits coverage to your civil union partner.
+Citi offers benefits coverage to your certified or registered unmarried partner, regardless of gender, gender identity or presentation.
+(You must submit a partner registration or certification of your domestic partnership as applicable, before you can enroll a partner or a partner's child[ren] under your Citi coverage.)

-You may cover your domestic partner and his or her eligible children under the following Plans:
+You may cover your partner and his or her eligible children under the following Plans:

 - Medical;

-- > Dental:
+- Dental;

-- Vision;
+- Vision:

-- > Group Universal Life (GUL) insurance; and
+- Group Universal Life (GUL) insurance; and

-- > Supplemental AD&D insurance for domestic partners and life insurance for children.
+- Supplemental AD&D insurance for partners and life insurance for children.

-You may enroll your domestic/civil union partner and his or her eligible children in the medical and/or dental plan in which you enroll.
-You may enroll your domestic partner/civil union in spousal GUL, Supplemental AD&D insurance and/or the Vision Care Plan even if you do not enroll in those Plans.
+You may enroll your partner and his or her eligible children in the medical and/or dental plan in which you enroll.
+You may enroll your partner in spousal GUL, Supplemental AD&D insurance and/or the Vision Care Plan even if you do not enroll in those Plans.

-When You Can Enroll Your Domestic/Civil Union Partner in Citigroup Coverage
+When You Can Enroll Your Partner in Citigroup Coverage

-You can enroll your domestic/civil union partner and his or her eligible children for Citigroup benefits during Annual Enrollment (for coverage effective January 1 of the following year) or within 31 days of a qualified change in status.
-Examples of qualifying events that will allow you to enroll your domestic/civil union partner and his or her eligible children are:
+You can enroll your partner and his or her eligible children for Citigroup benefits during Annual Enrollment (for coverage effective January 1 of the following year) or within 31 days of a qualified change in status.
+Examples of qualifying events that will allow you to enroll your partner and his or her eligible children are:

-- > Upon the submission of a registration (for domestic/civil union partnership), if applicable, or the completion of a Certification of Domestic Partnership form, available through the Citi Benefits Center, and the submission of the required supporting documentation; - > The birth or adoption of a child; and - > Your domestic/civil union partner's loss of benefits coverage in another employer's plan.
+- Upon the submission of a partner registration, if applicable, or the completion of a Certification of Domestic Partnership form, available through the Citi Benefits Center, and the submission of the required supporting documentation; - The birth or adoption of a child; and - Your partner's loss of benefits coverage in another employer's plan.